yvettecook/yelp-clone/README.md

 * Some indication should be given on the page whether the user is currenty logged in, with links to the available actions
 * The email address of the reviewer should be displayed as part of the review
 * (Optional) Users can't review a restaurant which they created

+**Version 3**

+* Restaurants show their average rating
+* Users can endorse other reviews (updated in realtime with AJAX)
+* Restaurants have images, hosted using AWS

 ##Tools Used